JakobSchauser/MLandData/PoP/Assignment 6/README.txt

 ╋╋╋╋╋╋╋╋╋╋╋╋╋╋╋╋╋╋╋╋╋╋╋╋┗━━┛╋╋╋╋╋

-There are multiple ways, but to run the f-sharp code, the modules must first be compiled down into a .dll file which can be attached to the main files "4i1.fsx" and "4i2.fsx".
-These can then be compiled into .exe files using fsharpc and run by use of mono.
+There are multiple ways, but to run the f-sharp code, the modules must first be compiled down into a .dll file using "fsharpc -a continuedFraction.fsi continuedFraction.fs".
+These can then be combined with the main file "continuedFraction.fsx" and compiled into
+.exe files by the command "fsharpc -r continuedFraction.dll continuedFraction.fsx" and run by use of mono.

 Whitebox: